EOX-A/EOxClient/readme.md

-# EOxClient
+# DREAM-Client

-The EOxClient focuses on creating a webclient for map applications, which allows easy customization through a centralized configuration concept.
+The DREAM-Client focuses on creating a webclient for map applications, which allows easy customization through a centralized configuration concept.

 ## Technologies used